daehn/ChainedAnimation/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run the Example application target.

 Chain multiple animations with different delays.
 Chained animations will be started with a delay after the last one started executing.